Jang-woo-AnnaSoft/execution-state-preflight/README.md

 A verification layer that runs before an MCP tool call.

 Three checklists say what has to be true before a call goes out.
-Two gates enforce them.
-Neither gate produces a value or a justification — both only look things up, and either one can stop the call.
+Two gates check them and write a verdict.
+Neither gate produces a value or a justification, and neither one executes or blocks — they look things up and record what they found.
+Execution reads that record and nothing else.

 This is not a wall in front of your agent.
 It fills, with a stated source, the blanks that guessing used to fill.
 Execution is still the goal.

 **Status:** a specification, not a library. `createPreflight` refuses to build without six injected hooks.

-See ([execution-state-preflight](https://github.com/Jang-woo-AnnaSoft/execution-state-preflight/blob/main/execution-state-preflight.js)).
+The code here is a skeleton meant to show the structure, not something to adopt as-is.
+What actually has to be code in your system is `lookupField` and the shape of the decision record.
+Everything else — the agent loop, how you ask the user, storage — you write to fit what you already have.
+Take the parts that match and leave the rest.

-**Start here.** [*Who Fills In the Form*](./who-fills-in-the-form.md) is the argument — why the list of what to check has to sit outside the model, and what changes when it does. [design.md](./design.md) is the implementation notes: the structure, the hook contracts, and what this does and does not cover.
-This README describes the reference skeleton itself.
+**Start here.** [*Who Fills In the Form*](./who-fills-in-the-form.md) is the argument — why the list of what to check has to sit outside the model, and what changes when it does. [design.md](./design.md) is the short version of the structure: the two axes, the checklists, the source order, the three states, and where the boundaries are.
+This README describes the reference skeleton itself — the hook contracts, the record shape, and what this does and does not cover.

 Read in that order if you are deciding whether this is worth doing.
 Start here if you already are.